liferay/liferay-docs/discover/deployment/articles/02-advanced-portal-operation/06-upgrading-liferay.markdown

 your course of action for the upgrade.
 Each step is described fully below so that you can perform your upgrade as efficiently as possible.
 Be sure to test the upgrade in a non-production environment before upgrading your production Liferay instance.

++$$$

+**Note**: In Liferay 6.2, the Global repository that was used to store Web Content and Documents and Media is now its own site with the reserved friendly URL `/global`; upgrading to Liferay 6.2 will fail if any sites are using the same URL.
+Before upgrading to Liferay 6.2, make sure no current friendly URL violates the restriction.

+$$$

 Let's look at the preparatory tasks you should perform one by one.

 ## Migrate to Algorithm 6 [](id=migrate-to-algorithm-6)